Multitrace M\"uller Boundary Integral Equation for Electromagnetic Scattering by Composite Objects: Numerical Results

-Fig.~\ref{fig:cost} summarizes the measured assembly and solving times for the three formulations as the number of components $N$ increases.
 The MT-PMCHWT formulation exhibits minimal assembly costs but suffers from prohibitively large solution times, making preconditioning crucial.
 The CP MT-PMCHWT formulation \eqref{eq:CP_PMCHWT} significantly reduces the solution time at the expense of additional assembly work associated with the construction of the Calder\'{o}n preconditioner, resulting in a substantially improved overall performance.
-This overhead is already mitigated by employing a diagonal Calder\'{o}n preconditioner and would increase further if a full Calder\'{o}n preconditioner were used instead.
+This overhead is already mitigated by employing a diagonal Calder\'{o}n preconditioner and would increase further if full Calder\'{o}n preconditioners were used instead.

 In contrast, the mixed MT-M\"{u}ller formulation \eqref{eq:discretization} incurs higher assembly costs due to barycentric mesh refinement and the increased number of BIOs, but consistently achieves the shortest solution times.
 As a result, its total runtime is comparable to that of the CP MT-PMCHWT formulation.
 The short solving times are particularly advantageous in applications involving multiple right-hand sides.
 Moreover, in low-frequency regimes where the MT-PMCHWT formulations experience deteriorating conditioning, the mixed MT-M\"{u}ller formulation remains robust.